sighupio/fury-kubernetes-ingress/katalog/dual-nginx/README.md

 # Ingress Dual Nginx

 Ingress Nginx is an Ingress Controller for [NGINX](https://nginx.org) webserver and reverse proxy, it manages Nginx in a Kubernetes native manner.
-This package deploys 2 Nginx Controllers, one `external` to serve public traffic, one `internal` to serve internal traffic, for clusters created with kubeadm.
+This package deploys 2 Nginx Controllers, one `external` to serve public traffic, one `internal` to serve internal traffic.

 ## Requirements

-- Kubernetes >= `1.10.0`
+- Kubernetes >= `1.14.0`
-- Kustomize >= `v1`
+- Kustomize >= `v3`

 ## Image repository and tag

 * Nginx IC image: `quay.io/kubernetes-ingress-controller/nginx-ingress-controller:0.26.1`
 * Nginx IC repo: https://github.com/kubernetes/ingress-nginx

 ## Configuration

-Fury distribution Ingress Nginx Double is deployed with following configuration (for both of the Ingress Controllers):
+Fury distribution Ingress Nginx Double is deployed with following configuration *(for both of the Ingress Controllers)*:

 - Maximum allowed size of the client request body: `10m`
 - HTTP status code used in redirects: `301`
 - Metrics are scraped by Prometheus every `10s`

 ## Deployment